DataScience2016/deep_learning_service/README.md

 You can use this AMI to train your own Caffe model as well.
 If you have trained your own model simply update the variables below to point to your model collateral.

-The GPU Rest API start on boot and can be configured using the provided "/etc/default/gpurestengine" script:
+The GPU Rest API starts on boot and can be configured using the provided "/etc/default/gpurestengine" script:

 ```